Survey on Misbehavior Detection in Cooperative Intelligent Transportation Systems: Misbehavior in cITS

 \paragraph{Plausibility} Plausibility-based detection uses a specific underlying model of data in order to verify if the transmitted information is consistent with this model.
 For example, plausibility of movement can be verified from two subsequent beacon messages by examining the distance traveled between them and comparing it to the speed in these messages.
 Plausibility-based typically allows for a very rudimentary but fast analysis of received packets.
 It is performed by considering packets from individual senders.
 The information in the packet is either tested against a prediction of the model, or the model is used to judge whether the information in the packet is a plausible next step according to the model.
 Because there is an underlying model, the mechanism can directly express the plausibility of the message in a probability, which can be input for further misbehavior detection mechanisms.
 The models used for plausibility vary from narrowly defined models like the laws of physics up to models that allow a wide range of variation, such as a model that predicts driver behavior.
 The narrowly defined models can be effectively used to filter incoming packets for ``impossible'' messages that can be discarded directly.
 A major advantage of plausibility-based detection is that the mechanisms are always applicable, even when an honest majority does not exist.
-In addition, plausibility could be used to attempt to distinguish faulty and malicious nodes.
 A significant disadvantage is that a model of the underlying data is required, and the utility of the mechanism depends directly on how accurate this model is.